mozilla/fxa/features/FxA-41-signin-funnel-metrics/README.md

 * `account.keyfetch`
 * `account.signed`

-For a typical successful signup flow, the sequence of events would be:
+For a typical successful Sync signup flow, the sequence of events would be:

 * `flow.begin`